Hong Kong Economic Journal: Related publications

+EJ Insight

-EJ InsightEJ Insight is the online English language news website of the Hong Kong Economic Journal.
+EJ Insight is the online English language news website of the Hong Kong Economic Journal.
 It was launched in February 2011.
 The content comprises a mix of original English reporting and pieces translated from the Chinese language HKEJ.

 Hong Kong Economic Journal Monthly

 The Hong Kong Economic Journal Monthly (信報財經月刊) is a monthly magazine associated with the newspaper.
 First published in March 1977, this magazine also belongs to Hong Kong Economic Journal Co., Ltd. Its contents are mainly about Hong Kong, mainland China, and international economics and finance.
 Different from the newspaper, the magazine is sold around the world, including Hong Kong, mainland China, Macau, Taiwan, Southeast Asia, Japan, Europe, Australia, and the United States.
 The current chief editor of the magazine is Vincent Teng Chuen-cheong (鄧傳鏘).